 - The supervisor and trainee can contact the leadership team to discuss issues/queries as they arise if they wish.

-- The supervisor will provide a written reference for the trainee, which will be shared with the trainee and forwarded it to the leadership team.
+- The trainee will discuss readiness to proceed to application for accreditation with the supervisor.
+The trainee will ask the supervisor to provide a written reference which will be shared with the trainee and then forwarded to the leadership team.

 - Suggested supervisor fee £60 – £80 per hour (2019)